DonnyNavarro/Sandbox-Python-API/weather/readme.md

-This project is intended to create an example of a Python testing approach.
+This project is intended to create an example of a Python approach for API testing.

 In this example we will:
 - Define test cases in a local JSON